 - Make the story strong and interesting

 - Put humour in the description, but

-- Write some pathos.
-Tug at the heartstrings too.
+- Tug at the heartstrings with a pinch of pathos

 You have to balance it just right, especially when it comes to my next point…